 What happens when the right ventricle doesn’t function properly?

 While the left ventricle (the main pumping chamber) is generally much more prone to disease, problems can occur with the right ventricle and cause symptoms and complications.

-Right-sided heart failure can arise, for example, resulting in palpitations, breathlessness, fatigue, and life-threatening arrhythmias (abnormal heart rhythms).
-Other times, congenital heart defects may develop, such as arrhythmogenic right ventricular dysplasia or double outlet right ventricle.
+In some people, congenital heart defects may develop over time, such as arrhythmogenic right ventricular dysplasia (ARVD) or double outlet right ventricle.

 People with ARVD have fatty, scarred tissue in place of muscle of the right ventricle, which can lead to tachycardia, ventricular arrhythmias, and sudden cardiac death.
-It is relatively rare, however.
+It is rare, though.

-Those with a double outlet right ventricle have great arteries that arise from the right ventricle.
+Those with a double outlet right ventricle have great arteries that arise from it.
 This can cause breathing difficulties and usually requires surgical treatment.